 Overview

 Autonomous recording units (ARUs) are pieces of equipment used to conduct acoustic surveys in the field.
-These units are programmed to turn on and record a set schedule unattended in the field.
-The use of such technology has increased in the past few years within the field of avian research.
+These units are left unattended and programmed to record on a set schedule.
+The use of ARUs has increased in the past few years within the field of avian research.
 Similar to point counts, ARUs can provide a snapshot of bird species and their activity at a given location and time interval.
-In contrast to point counts,a permanent record is collected which can be used to reduce observer bias, assess detection probability, etc.
+In contrast to point counts, a permanent record is collected which can be used to reduce observer bias, assess detection probability, etc.

-ARU’s are deployed into the field by field technicians, taking only a few minutes to set up or take down.
-The ARU is programmed prior to going into the field, the programming defines when the unit will turn on to record audio over the defined period of time.
-Thus an ARU can provide an increase in temporal effort.
+ARUs are deployed into the field by field technicians, taking only a few minutes to set up or take down.
+The ARU is programmed prior to going into the field, the programming defines when the unit will turn on to record audio.

 Given the flexibility and adaptability of ARUs, they can be used to collect a variety of data types.
-Units can be deployed and programmed to detect when birds arrive.
+For example, they can be programmed to detect when birds arrive at a site.
 They can also be used to collect nocturnal data (e.g., night flight), ultrasonic bat data, amphibian data, community based monitoring data, and the list goes on.
 The type of data being collected affects how the unit is programmed prior to going into the field.

 The key differences in the type of ARU data being collected relates to factors such as whether the unit is set to turn on if triggered, or at a set hours in the day, how long the unit records for each time it turns on, what frequency the unit is triggered at, etc. There are a variety of variables that alter the data collection method.

-Over the years, and given the increase in use of ARUs various data tools, platforms, archives have been created to support acoustic data.
+Over the years, and given the increase in use of ARUs’ various data tools, platforms and archives have been created to support acoustic data.
 Significant efforts have been undertaken in order to facilitate data discovery and accessibility of acoustic data.
 Such platforms and tools include:

 WildTrax